hackclub/some-assembly-required/guide/cpu/physical-world.md

 </p>
 <br />

-Continuing with our warehouse metaphor, where the warehouse is our CPU, and a single box is a group of electrical circuits.
+Let's continue with our warehouse metaphor, where the warehouse is our CPU, and a single box is a group of electrical circuits.
 A single box will travel through the warehouse on conveyor belts in order to make it from one working station to another.
 The conveyor belts, in the CPU world, are known as **buses**.
 Buses are effectively just groups of wires that allow electricity (and therefore information represented by 0s and 1s) to travel from one place to another, and there are different types of wires depending on what kind of data you want to send around.

 As a box travels around the warehouse on conveyor belts, it will be stopped at different working stations.
 Some stations may check inside the box and send it elsewhere based on what it finds.
 Other stations may add or remove stuff to or from the box.
 This is just like in a CPU: our data, or electrical signals, travel around the CPU on buses, and when it reaches different parts of the CPU, it may have its value checked or modified.